chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v0.1.0

 - [ ] implement versioning (folders for each version created on-demand) (installing spec. versions)

+- [ ] when installing or downloading a block, auto-install dependencies if found in remote or block is in cache (and required version is not created)

-- [ ] auto-install dependencies if found in remote (occurs on export command)
+- [ ] when running export/graph command, auto-install dependencies if DNE and found in remote or block is in cache (and required version is not created)

-- [-] auto-install to cache when creating a workspace and blocks already exist in that local path (occurs in config/initialize workspace) (does it work when doing it on just a regular block?) (say install block from market and gets requirements installs automatically?)

 - [!] implement update/upgrade command (have -all flag to update all installs, otherwise update by block name?) (could occur on refresh command?)

-- [ ] test installing a block, then auto-installs requirements to cache if DNE in cache and if the requirement is 			found in local path or in market

 - [ ] implement additional "help" command documentation